The Origins of SNK – 1996 Developer Interview

 After Psycho Soldier we released a number of different games, including some sports games, but the arcade game that left a big impression on me was Beast Busters, that weird little game from 1989.
 It was a shooting game in which you use a lightgun to destroy the attacking zombie hordes.
 I believe it had a really long run in arcades, so a lot of people had a chance to play it, I think?

 We had actually made a lightgun game before Beast Busters, also in 1989, called Mechanized Attack.
 For the sequel, we wanted to lighten up the “hard” image a bit, so we tried making the enemies zombies instead of mechas, tanks, and other realistic enemies.
-Thinking back on it now, it was a pretty big about-face. (laughs)
+Looking back now, it was a pretty big about-face. (laughs)

 The biggest struggle in developing Beast Busters was getting the scaled graphics to look good.
 Being a pseudo-3D game, we wanted to make players feel like the enemies were getting closer and closer, but we didn’t really have adequate sprite zooming functionality, so it was a lot of difficult work to get them looking right.
 We ended up making multiple sprites for every character: at small, mid, and close-up distances.
 Luckily we found a way to seam the graphics between those distances, and I think it came out really nicely.